 Q: What if I get sick with something that needs testing or screening?

-A: While we can still see patients in person, a telemedicine visit can help determine whether a patient needs to be seen in person or their condition can be managed without venturing out.
+A: While we can still see patients in person, a telehealth visit can help determine whether a patient needs to be seen in person or their condition can be managed without venturing out.

 [This helps ensure you only come to our facility if you NEED to.]